 Auto insurance is important primarily because it protects you from a large financial loss.
 After all, cars, SUVs, and trucks aren’t typically cheap investments.
 Here’s how an insurance policy can protect you:

 - If you cause an accident, an insurance policy can provide liability coverage for bodily injury to others and property damage to others’ vehicles.

 - It also provides two types of coverage for damage to your vehicle.
 The first is “collision” coverage which refers to an impact with another vehicle or object.
 The second is “other than collision” coverage which refers to losses caused by falling objects, fire, theft, explosion or earthquake, windstorm, hail, water or flood, malicious mischief or vandalism, contact with a bird or animal, or breakage of glass.

 The payment for damage to your vehicle would either be the amount needed to repair or replace it with parts of like kind and quality or its actual cash value, whichever amount is less.

 With West Bend’s Home and Highway® policy, there’s even more valuable protection for your vehicle!
-If you purchase a brand new vehicle that hasn’t been previously titled, wasn’t driven more than 200 miles before you bought it, and wasn’t a leased vehicle, you can purchase car damage replacement coverage.
+If you purchase a brand new vehicle that hasn’t been previously titled, wasn’t driven more than specified amount of miles before you bought it, and wasn’t a leased vehicle, you can purchase car damage replacement coverage.
 If you have an accident, this coverage will change the loss settlement from actual cash value to the cost to repair your vehicle with parts of like kind and quality OR the cost to replace your vehicle with a new vehicle of the same make, if possible, and if not, with a similar-sized vehicle or one with a similar body type and equipment as your vehicle, whichever amount is less.

 Car damage replacement coverage does not apply if the loss to your vehicle was caused by fire, theft, larceny, or vandalism.